-Designing Growth at Scale
+Designing Growth

 Ensuring growth compounds enterprise value rather than fragility.

-But beyond a certain point, growth changes character.
+Beyond a certain point, growth changes character.

+The issue is rarely effort.
+It is structural capacity.
 An organisation designed for £5m rarely carries £50m without redesign.
+An organisation designed around a founder rarely transfers cleanly into scale.

 Structural Limits